 In the early 1980s, the mall still retained a classic 1950s look, but changes were on the way.
 Architect John Field designed a major renovation, creating "Stonestown Galleria."
 He added a second level of stores, a center atrium of glass, and marble floors.

-Almost all of the early businesses have disappeared, but Stonestown still thrives.
+Almost all of the early tenants are gone, replaced by businesses found in malls across America, but Stonestown still thrives.

 San Francisco News, July 2, 1949: "A small city is rapidly springing up west of 19th-av, on the shores of Lake Merced.
 It's 'Stonestown,' 23-million-dollar project of Ellis and Henry Stoneson, and this photo shows the rapid progress being made on the four 10-story apartment houses (in the rear) and the smaller two- and three-story buildings in the foreground.
 Company spokesmen say the smaller buildings will be ready for occupancy about Aug.
 1, while it will be another six months before the apartment houses are completed.
 Work on a complete shopping and recreational area will begin soon.
 The project will consist of 28 smaller apartment houses, the four large ones, each with 90 apartments, and an extensive shopping center.
 Between 3000 and 3500 persons will live in 'Stonestown' in the 783 rental units.
 The project covers 67 choice acres.
 The picture was taken from Vernon and Shields-sts, a hill just east of the project."